 17 Nov How to Deal With FEAR in 4 Steps

-1. Fear ignites an immediate flight or freeze response in your body.
+1. Fear, and often fear of speaking, ignites an immediate flight or freeze response in your body.

 First you need to calm down both your nervous system and body response in order to think clearly.